romanovairina20092002/Project_1/README.md

 - Forecast results are visualised alongside the historical series

 ## License
 This project is released under the MIT License.
-See `LICENSE`.
+See `LICENSE`